 Are you a company of one?
 Does your business wear your own name?
 It’s a situation many small business owners find themselves in.
 They are their company.
 It has its advantages, but there are also downsides.
 An upside is being the star.
 You are the celebrity of your business.
 Your status may also be the biggest disadvantage.
 It’s a big responsibility.

 Of course, you didn’t become a business owner to have less responsibility.
 If you had, you wouldn’t have made yourself the brand.
-You would’ve gave the business a name of it’s own, built it up, and then sold it, probably outsourcing everything along the way.
-No, you want the challenge because you want the success.
+You would’ve given the business a name of its own, built it up, and then sold it, probably outsourcing everything along the way.
+No, you want the challenge because you want success.

 The responsibility of being the brand simply needs to be manageable, which it is.
 How would anyone else make it if it weren’t?
 You are a solopreneur.
 In business, therefore, know your numbers, master the sales process, and learn how to market this new expanded version of yourself – the business brand.

 If the principles the business needs to stand on for success aren’t your own, then make them yours.
 If you can’t do it, then maybe you’re using your identity as a brand in the wrong line of work.
 The business should reflect the principles you believe in.
 It should help communicate and demonstrate your moral and ethical position.
 Inject this aspect of your personality into your business.
 It gives your brand flavor and helps you set clear expectations

 You keep your principles associated with your name.
 It can be your greatest competitive advantage.
 Create a list of the principles you believe are right in interpersonal business relationships.
 Expound on ways your business can live up to those principles.
 Then use this information as content on your company website and sales and marketing materials.
 It gives leads insight into what they can expect as your customer.
 It can help you close more deals.